Where were you, Jesus, and what did you do?

 The situation would appear to be impossible.
 Not even an Agatha Christie or a Raymond Chandler could solve this one.

-But let’s get real here: Jesus could do anything — heal the sick, restore sight to the blind, turn water into wine, walk on water — that’s always been the best in my stoned wombat opinion.
+But let’s get real here: Jesus could do anything — heal the sick, restore sight to the blind, turn water into wine, walk on water — and so on and so forth.

 So naturally he could come and go through walls as he pleased, as in fact he did later that day [John 20:19].
 Or perhaps an angel rolled away the stone.
 It doesn’t matter, the point is that it was duly said, “He is risen!
 He is not here.
 See the place where they laid Him” [Mark 16:6]

 So the mystery is not how he got out of the tomb, but where he went.
-It’s too bad, because that is one huge hole in the story of Jesus.
+That is one huge hole in the story of Jesus.